caraya/personal-blog/content/blog/my-views-on-llms.md

 ---
-title: My thoughts on AI - Where we are and where we\'re going
+title: My thoughts on AI - Where we are and where we're going
 date: 2023-12-31
 draft: true
 youtube: true